aldrinburgos18/shop-shop-redux/README.md

 ## Description

-AS e-commerce application that allows users to shop for items, add products to cart, check out their purchases and see their order history.
+An e-commerce application that allows users to shop for items, add products to cart, check out their purchases and see their order history.

 **Link to Deployed Application:** [https://fast-dusk-81372.herokuapp.com/](https://fast-dusk-81372.herokuapp.com/)